gMpHSpLB/myapp/README.md

   - app code in one repo, deployment config in another, artifacts in a registry.
   - It decouples development from operations and lets ArgoCD only need read access to the config repo and registry.

+## Why both repos have environment values
+You effectively have two layers of environment-specific config:

+1. myapp repo values
+  - Used for development/CI: helm lint, helm unittest, maybe local dev cluster installs.
+  - Owned by the app team; close to the chart and code.

+2. Gitops-Argocd_1 envs/dev|staging|prod/values.yaml
+  - Used for actual deployments in the cluster, via ArgoCD.
+  - Owned by the ops/platform/GitOps perspective.

+### Why have both:
+It lets you:
+    - Test the chart in myapp with realistic values (dev/staging/prod) without touching the live cluster config.
+    - Keep deployment ownership and promotion rules in a dedicated GitOps repo (Gitops-Argocd_1), including PR approvals, audit trail, and
+      environment separation.

+Over time, you can converge these so that Gitops-Argocd_1 values become the single source of truth, and myapp’s values are used only for local testing or are even removed if you prefer one config repo pattern.

+In short: myapp values are for pre-deploy validation; Gitops-Argocd_1 values are for actual deployment state that ArgoCD enforces.

+## When OCI is used vs when Gitops-Argocd_1 comes in
+### OCI (GHCR) use
+  OCI registry is used when:
+    1. CI runs in myapp:
+        - Builds the Docker image and pushes ghcr.io/gmphsplb/myapp@sha256:....
+        - Packages the Helm chart and pushes oci://ghcr.io/gmphsplb/helm-lab/myapp.
+    2. ArgoCD deploys:
+        - Kubernetes pulls the image from GHCR.
+        - (If you configure ArgoCD to use the OCI Helm chart directly, Helm in ArgoCD pulls from GHCR too.)
+  So OCI is the artifact store: images and charts live there, immutable and versioned.

+### Gitops-Argocd_1 use
+  Gitops-Argocd_1 comes into play when:
+    -  You want to change what is deployed: you update envs/dev/values.yaml or envs/staging/values.yaml to point to a new image digest or change config.
+    -  CI (from myapp) automates that change by:
+         - Checking out Gitops-Argocd_1.
+         - Updating image.digest, image.tag, image.repository in envs/dev or envs/staging.
+         - Committing/pushing and creating a PR for staging.
+    -  ArgoCD monitors Gitops-Argocd_1:
+         - Sees that values changed.
+         - Syncs the cluster to those new values (deploying the new image from GHCR).
+  So Gitops-Argocd_1 is the declarative desired state for each environment; OCI is the actual artifact that implements that state.

 <img width="2720" height="1840" alt="t05_job4_5_6_data_flow" src="https://github.com/user-attachments/assets/7f49da37-e103-4ec8-823c-26a2454434ab" />